 In the following, the performance of QNN, RPQNN and standard ANN models is compared on the widely used MNIST benchmark dataset \cite{MNIST}.
-MNIST provides a training set of 60,000 labeled 28 by 28 pixel images of the 10 handwritten digits (0 to 9) and test-dataset of 10,000 images.
-A simple 2 layer feedforward ANN model was considered.
+MNIST provides a training set of 60,000 labelled 28$\times$28 pixel images of the 10 handwritten digits (0 to 9) and a test dataset of 10,000 images.
+A simple 2-layer feedforward ANN model was considered.
 All models had 784 inputs (flattened 28 by 28 pixel images), a single hidden layer composed of logistic sigmoidal neurons and a 10 neuron output layer.
-For the ANN model, the output layer consisted of 10 logistic sigmoidal neurons and for the QNN and RPQNN models the output layer consisted of a 10 sigmoidal neuron QNN and RPQNN layer respectively.
-The different models were trained with the SGD algorithm and a learning rate of 0.01 was used.
-Table \ref{mnist} shows the accuracy achieved with different number of hidden layer neurons by the ANN and QNN models.
-Table \ref{mnist} clearly indicates that the QNN achieves notably higher accuracy on MNIST.
-In particular it is impressive that the QNN achieves an accuracy exceeding 80\% with just 5 hidden neurons and an accuracy exceeding 90\% with just 10 hidden neurons.
-Table \ref{mnist} compares the performance of the ANN, QNN and RPQNN models on the MNIST benchmark.
-Table \ref{mnist} presents the mean, standard deviation, the best and worst accuracy for 25 independent trials.
-The results presented in Table \ref{mnist} clearly demonstrate the superior performance of QNNs and RPQNNs even with reduced number of identical hidden layer neurons.
-In particular it is interesting to note that the QNN models achieve an accuracy exceeding 81\% with just 5 hidden neurons.
-The above results indicate that QNNs and RPQNNs perform significantly better when the number of hidden layer neurons is large the learned features become easily linearly separable and complex quadric surfaces are no longer needed to separate the classes.
+For the ANN model, the output layer consisted of 10 logistic sigmoidal neurons, and for the QNN and RPQNN models, the output layer consisted of 10 sigmoidal neuron QNN and RPQNN layer, respectively.
+The different models were trained with the SGD algorithm, and a learning rate of 0.01 was used.
+Although MNIST contains 60,000 training examples, it is interesting to consider the performance of different models when trained with small subsets of MNIST.
+Table \ref{mnist} compares the mean accuracy achieved by different models under different training conditions.
+In particular Table \ref{mnist} is useful in identifying models that work well with small training sets and fewer hidden layer neurons.
+These results indicate that when the number of hidden layer neurons is large the learned features become easily linearly separable and the complex quadric decision boundaries of quadratic neurons are not needed to separate the classes.
 Table \ref{mnist} clearly shows that QNN and RPQNN significantly outperform the standard ANN model when the number of hidden layer neurons, epochs and training dataset size are small.